AI Chat labeling

 Creating and Configuring an AI Chat Labeling Metric

-AI Chat Labeling configuration can be accessed by going to Giosg reporting dashboard at https://reporting.giosg.com and clicking “Reporting settings” from under the three-dot menu on the top right corner of the page.
+AI Chat Labeling configuration can be accessed by going to Giosg reporting dashboard at https://reporting.giosg.com and clicking “Reporting settings” from the three-dot menu in the top right corner of the page.

-To create a new AI Chat Labeling metric, you will need to provide the following essential information:
+To create a new AI Labeling metric, you will need to provide the following information:

 1. General Settings